Copper: What's Next?

 COT Data

 Taking a look at COT data for copper, the outlook is not very positive.
-Commercial hedgers are holding their largest short position in over 5 years in the commodity.
+Commercial hedgers are holding their largest short position in over five years in the commodity.
 While commercial hedgers are not known for being perfect at timing, it does not pay to fade them long term.

-(Source: GoldchartsRUs.com)
+(Source: GoldChartsRUs.com)

-As we can see from the above COT report, there is a massive disparity between commercials positioning, and that of non-commercials.
-The non-commercials (large speculators) are trend followers and are holding the largest long position they've amassed in over 5 years.
-I don't pay too much attention to non-commercials, but the disparity between the two is a little alarming.
+As we can see from the above COT report, there is a massive disparity between commercials positioning and that of non-commercials.
+The non-commercials (large speculators) are trend followers and are holding the largest long position they've amassed in over five years.
+I don't pay too much attention to non-commercials but the disparity between the two is a little alarming.
 If the commercial hedgers are correct in their massive short position, there may be a heavy long position from the large speculators.
 In summary, COT data on copper is informing buyers to be cautious.
 I am very open to copper going higher, but I will not be taking part in this rally through the commodity.

-Instead of going long copper (in my November article), I elected to go buy Freeport McMoran (NYSE:FCX), as well as other copper stocks.
-My positioning has not changed on these stocks, regardless of my cautious outlook for the commodity.
-Being a trend follower I do not like to over-think things, and my cautious view for copper does not change my bullish stance on my copper miners.
+Instead of going long copper (in my November article), I elected to go buy Freeport-McMoran (NYSE:FCX) as well as other copper stocks.
+My positioning has not changed on these stocks regardless of my cautious outlook for the commodity.
+Being a trend follower, I do not like to over-think things, and my cautious view for copper does not change my bullish stance on my copper miners.

 (Source: TC2000.com)

-I went long Freeport McMoran as well as several other copper miners on November 9th.
-The below chart shows my entry on Freeport McMoran from my article "Copper Breakout?
+I went long Freeport-McMoran as well as several other copper miners on November 9th.
+The below chart shows my entry on Freeport-McMoran from my article "Copper Breakout?
 Buy Freeport McMoran".
-The stock was breaking out of a base, after regaining its 50-day and 200-day moving averages.
+The stock was breaking out of a base after regaining its 50-day and 200-day moving averages.

 (Source: TC2000.com)

-Freeport McMoran has made a nice move since my entry in November, and got as high as $16.00 before losing some momentum.
+Freeport-McMoran has made a nice move since my entry in November, and got as high as $16.00 before losing some momentum.
 The stock is attempting to find a floor above its rising 50-day moving average, while the 200-day moving average assumes a positive slope.
 I moved my stop on this trade to $11.22 on a closing basis, which would represent a level below early November's breakout.

 Technical Outlook & Summary